 There is no

-academic difference between shared Postgraduate Scholarships and fully-funded
+academic difference between shared Postgraduate Scholarships and solely

 Postgraduate Scholarships, but,

-selection boards may favour universities with partnerships.
-Many Beit Scholars choose the popular Africa-friendly
+selection boards generally favour partner-universities.
+Many Beit Scholars choose the Africa-friendly

 shared costs permit a larger number of scholarships to be offered to the beneficial